Watermelon Festival returns to Spring Bay - NewsBreak

 Donors come through to perhaps save lives in WEEK-Red Cross blood drive

-PEORIA (Heart of Illinois ABC) - The American Red Cross of Central Illinois reached its goal from a blood drive Tuesday in East Peoria and Bloomington hosted by WEEK.
+PEORIA (25 News Now) - The American Red Cross of Central Illinois reached its goal from a blood drive Tuesday in East Peoria and Bloomington hosted by WEEK.
 The Red Cross said donors gave 36 pints of blood at the Stoney Creek Hotel in East Peoria and 24 pints at Bloomington’s Eastland Mall.
 The organization said it achieved the goal of collecting 60 pints in all on Tuesday.

 Sinkhole closes portion of southbound Wisconsin Ave.